 Evolved Packaging Concepts – U.S. Market with Japanese Influence

 These updated packaging sleeves reflect a refined design direction based on the client’s request to evoke the look and feel of a product made in Japan but sold in the U.S. market.
-Japanese characters were integrated with clean, contemporary layouts to strike the right cultural balance.
+Japanese characters were integrated with contemporary layouts to strike the right cultural balance.

 Logo & Branding Explorations – Early Design Development